For Parents & Carers

 Our providers will ensure that children have opportunities for exciting and challenging physical activity, including as much outdoor play as they want, rain or shine.

-The move to outdoor play is about valuing all things simple and natural.
+Our focus on outdoor play is about valuing all things simple and natural.
 We want to encourage children to be inspired by their surroundings rather than relying on toys to trigger their imaginations.
 This includes ‘loose parts’ play which is about having items such as tyres, bits of piping etc. to help the children get creative.

 As well as being great fun, loose parts play helps children to understand how and when to take risks, in an environment where they can make mistakes safely.